Kyriosity/read-write/README+/pencraft/README+/opuses/IT-memes.md

 </picture><br/><br/>

 Justified: abilities in exact sciences are no longer a prerequisite for applied programming.
-It's natural to find a sorting algorithm implementation (unless a platform provides one) rather than to write your own.
+It's natural to find a sorting algorithm implementation (unless a platform provides one) rather than to write your own or even comprehend/differentiate one.

-A time to quote the IT pioneer _Alan Perlis_ (1922-1990):
-> Prolonged contact with the computer turns mathematicians into clerks and vice versa.

-[I'm not sure the latter works nowadays.]
+This differs much what was on the eve of IT: LINK TO QUOTE: NOT AGED

 ---------
 </details>